 This centrifuge feature allows the entire tramp oil removal system to be isolated from the environment leading to an odor-free working environment.

 As with most technologies, tramp oil centrifuge also has some inherent disadvantages that limit its applicability.
 Some of the disadvantages are listed below.

-An industrial centrifuge is a heavy duty centrifugal separator therefore the initial cost is higher than that of other tramp oil removal devices.
+An industrial centrifuge is a heavy-duty centrifugal separator; therefore, the initial cost is higher than that of other tramp oil removal devices.
 However, a centrifuge does not need any media or dedicated labor, ensuring a quick payback of the initial investment.

 A tramp oil centrifuge has rotating parts that involve bearings and other components associated with internally moving machinery.
 Therefore a centrifuge is more complex than a simple float skimmer or a stationary coalescer.